Wayne Gretzky: Phoenix Coyotes

 Almost immediately after retirement, several NHL teams approached Gretzky about an ownership role.
 In May 2000, he agreed to buy a 10% stake in the Phoenix Coyotes in a partnership with majority owner Steve Ellman, taking on the roles of alternate governor, managing partner and head of hockey operations.
 The Coyotes were in the process of being sold and Ellman convinced Gretzky to come on board, averting a potential move to Portland, Oregon.
 The sale was not completed until the following year, on February 15, 2001, after two missed deadlines while securing financing and partners before Ellman and Gretzky could take over.
 Trucking magnate and Arizona Diamondbacks part-owner Jerry Moyes was added to the partnership.
 Gretzky convinced his long-time agent Michael Barnett to join the team as its General Manager.

 In 2005, rumours began circulating that Gretzky was about to name himself head coach of the Coyotes, but were denied by Gretzky and the team.
 Ultimately, Gretzky agreed to become head coach on August 8, 2005.
 Gretzky made his coaching debut on October 5, and won his first game, on October 8 against the Minnesota Wild.
 He took an indefinite leave of absence on December 17 to be with his ill mother.
 Phyllis Gretzky died of lung cancer on December 19.
 Gretzky resumed his head-coaching duties on December 28.
 The Coyotes' record at the end of the 2005–06 season was 38–39–5, a 16-win improvement over 2003–04; they were 36–36–5 in games Gretzky coached.

 In 2006, Moyes became majority owner of the team.
 There was uncertainty about Gretzky's role until it was announced on May 31, 2006, that he had agreed to a five-year contract to remain head coach.
 The Coyotes' performance declined in 2006–07, as the team ended the season 15th in their conference.
 During Gretzky's coaching tenure, the Coyotes did not reach the postseason, and their best finish in the Western Conference standings was 12th.

 On May 5, 2009, the Coyotes' holding company, Dewey Ranch Hockey LLC, filed for Chapter 11 bankruptcy.
-An ownership dispute involving Research in Motion's Jim Balsillie (with the intention of relocating the team to Hamilton, Ontario) and the NHL itself arose, which eventually ended up in court.
+An ownership dispute involving Research in Motion's Jim Balsillie (to relocate the team to Hamilton, Ontario) and the NHL itself arose, which eventually ended up in court.
 Gretzky did not attend the Coyotes' training camp, leaving associate head coach Ulf Samuelsson in charge, due to an uncertain contractual status with the club, whose bankruptcy hearings were continuing.
 Bidders for the club had indicated that Gretzky would no longer be associated with the team after it emerged from bankruptcy, and on September 24, 2009, Gretzky stepped down as head coach and head of hockey operations of the Coyotes.
 Gretzky's final head coaching record was 143–161–24.